dddrrreee/cs140e-win19/homeworks/1-bootloader/README.md

      what we used last lab (i.e., `rpi-install.py` and `bootloader.bin`).

-     2. Write your own code to enable the UART and GPIO pin functions to replace the code givin in this lab (in `bootloader/pi-side/libpi.small/uart.o` and `bootloader/pi-side/libpi.small/gpio.o`).
+     2. Write your own code to enable the UART and GPIO pin functions to replace the code given in this lab (in `bootloader/pi-side/libpi.small/uart.o` and `bootloader/pi-side/libpi.small/gpio.o`).